launchdarkly/dotnet-logging/README.md

 Public Key Token: d9182e4b0afd33e7
 ```

 Building the code locally in the default Debug configuration does not sign the assembly and does not require a key file.
-Note that the unit tests can only be run in the Debug configuration.

 ## About LaunchDarkly